-The Respondent along with Exhibit R1 provided the following evidence with respect to the vacancy allowance issue:
+The Respondent stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Respondent along with Exhibit R1 provided the following evidence with respect to the vacancy allowance issue:

-- A "2011 Downtown Office Vacancy" summary table.
-The table provided a summary of studies on office vacancy.
-The studies were done by CresaPartners, Altus Insite, Barclay Street Real Estate and Avison Young, for 2011 and second quarter of 2010.
-The table indicated that in the second quarter of 2010, office vacancy varied from 3.45% to 5.23%. - The Respondent also included a City of Calgary study which found vacancy rates of Class A buildings were at 4.55%.
+The Respondent also included a City of Calgary study which found vacancy rates of Class A buildings were at 4.55%.
 A table of the study entitled "2011 Downtown Office Vacancy Study" analysed 18 office vacancy rates for buildings in the downtown area, including the subject, based on Assessment Requests For Information (ARFI) for the 2010 assessment year.
-The assessment uses a 6% vacancy for both office and retail space and therefore is reasonable based on the studies.
+The assessment uses a 6% vacancy for both office and retail space and therefore is reasonable based on the study.